-Other gains and losses
+Other gains and losses, net

-Other losses for the Year were approximately RMB408,000 (for the year ended 31 December 2021: approximately RMB975,000).
-Such losses were mainly consisted of net foreign exchange loss.
+Other gains for the Year were approximately RMB619,000 (for the year ended 31 December 2022: other losses of approximately RMB408,000).
+Such gains were mainly consisted of net foreign exchange gain and change in fair value on financial assets at fair value through profit or loss.